adopted-ember-addons/ember-data-factory-guy/README.md

   - To handle reloading a model
     - Pass in a record ( or a typeName and id )
     - Use andFail to mock failure
-  - Not advised to use this method to make models themselves ( just use make for that )

 *Passing in a record / model instance*